 PKP Publishing Services Coordinator

 Formerly of the Electronic Text Centre at the University of New Brunswick, James has been a PKP jack-of-all trades since 2007.
 He helps with support, translation, testing, documentation, teaching, research and even some development occasionally.
 He is based, roughly, in Vancouver.

 Communications and Member Services Officer/System Support

 Karen has been working in both traditional and new modes of publishing since 2003, in the Netherlands and Canada.
 She is intent on fostering an actively involved community around scholarly communications and publishing, and enjoys working in this rapidly changing field.
 She holds an MA from the University of Amsterdam, and received her Master of Library and Information Studies from the University of British Columbia in 2012.
-She is based in Vancouver, where she can also be found on climbing walls, up in aerial silks, or on her bike (but not all at the same time).
+She is based in Vancouver, where she can also be found shooting her bow, on climbing walls, or on her bike (but not all at the same time).